 - If the heat pump won’t light up, check if the heater switch is on.
 Also, check if the thermostat setting is at a higher temperature than that of the pool water.

 - If it seems that the water is not warming enough, make sure that the thermostat is at the correct setting for the temperature you want.
 If it’s a new heater, it may also be that the heater you are using is not the right size for your pool.
+Smaller pools require smaller pool heaters and bigger pools will need more powerful pool heating.
 However, if these are not the issues, you will need to get your heater checked for internal faults.

 - For a leaky heater, the first thing you need to do is to check the connections, as well as the gaskets.
 See if anything is damaged, and get them replaced.
 If this is not the case, you may need to have the heat exchanger checked as pool chemicals and very low temperatures can damage it.
 However, if the leaking happens while the burner is lit, the problem may be caused by too much air flow or condensation build-up.
 Either way, don’t try to fix it yourself and get a professional technician to look into the problem.